Filipino fruit salad recipe: What is it and is it good?

-Again, keeping in touch with the Filipino sweet tooth, the ingredients in this fruit salad recipe are all sweet and all store-bought, making it very accessible especially if you are cramming that birthday party for your 7-year old.
+Again, keeping in touch with the Filipino sweet tooth, the ingredients in this fruit salad recipe are all sweet and store-bought, making it very accessible, especially if you’re rushing to get everything done for your 7-year-old’s birthday party.

 In this post we'll cover: